 On termination of a Service:

-all sums payable to the Access Provider under these Supply Terms and/or the Reference Offer up to the date of termination, including any Charges in respect of termination, are immediately due and payable;
+all sums payable to the Access Provider under the Agreementup to the date of termination, including any Charges in respect of termination, are immediately due and payable;

 the Access Provider shall refund any amount or proportionate amount paid by the Access Seeker in respect of any period after the date of termination;

-all Services, leases, licenses and other rights conferred on the Access Provider or the Access Seeker under the Supply Terms and/or the Reference Offer immediately terminate;
+unless provided otherwise, all Services, leases, licenses and other rights conferred on the Access Provider or the Access Seeker under the Agreement and/or the Reference Offer immediately terminate;

-each party shall at its own expense immediately return all of the other party’s Property in good working condition, other than fair wear and tear;
+each party shall at its own expense immediately return all of the other party’s equipment or other property used for any of the Service in good working condition, other than fair wear and tear;

-each party shall at its own expense and for a period of two (2) years after termination of the Supply Terms and/or the Reference Offer in accordance with this clause 14, immediately comply with any written notice from the other party to deliver, destroy, or erase any Confidential Information belonging to that other party.
+each party shall at its own expense and for a period of two (2) years after termination of the Agreement in accordance with this clause 14, immediately comply with any written notice from the other party to deliver, destroy, or erase any Confidential Information belonging to that other party.

-On termination of any Service:

-all sums payable to Access Provider up to the date of termination, including any termination Charges, are immediately due and payable;

-the Access Provider shall refund any amount or proportionate amount paid by the Access Seeker for that Service in respect of any period after the date of termination;

-all leases, licenses and other rights conferred on the Access Provider or the Access Seeker under these Supply Terms in respect of that Service immediately terminate; and

-each party shall at its own expense immediately return all of the other party’s Property provided in respect of that Service, in good working condition, other than fair wear and tear.

-Each party shall reimburse the other party for any cost incurred by that other party in repossessing or replacing any Property (other than any Access Provider Equipment, which shall be dealt with in accordance with Clause 8.2 and 8.3) that was not returned within thirty (30) calendar days after the date of termination, or was returned in a damaged or defective condition.
+Each party shall reimburse the other party for any cost incurred by that other party in repossessing or replacing any property (other than any Access Provider Equipment, which shall be dealt with in accordance with Clause 8.2 and 8.3) that was not returned within thirty (30) calendar days after the date of termination, or was returned in a damaged or defective condition.

-Termination or expiry of these Supply Terms or any Service:
+Termination or expiry of the Agreement or any Service:

-is deemed not to be a waiver or breach of any term or condition of any element of these Supply Terms; and
+is deemed not to be a waiver or breach of any term or condition of any element of the Agreemet; and

 does not prejudice any right, liability or obligation that accrued to either party before the date of termination or expiry.

-All rights that each party accrued before termination or expiry of these Supply Terms or any Service, and clauses 5 (Billing and Payment), 16 (Liability and Indemnity), 17 (Intellectual Property), 20 (Confidentiality) and 22 (Dispute Resolution) and 23 (General), survive termination or expiry of these Supply Terms or that Service (as the case may be), and continue in full force and effect.
+All rights that each party accrued before termination or expiry of the Agreement or any Service, and clauses 5 (Billing and Payment), 16 (Liability and Indemnity), 17 (Intellectual Property), 20 (Confidentiality) and 22 (Dispute Resolution) and 23 (General), survive termination or expiry of this Agreement or that Service (as the case may be), and continue in full force and effect.

 FORCE MAJEURE AND REGULATORY EVENTS

-Subject to clause 15.2, neither party is liable for any failure to comply with or observe any term of these Supply Terms to the extent that a Force Majeure Event or a Regulatory Event caused that failure.
+Subject to clause 15.2, neither party is liable for any failure to comply with or observe any term of the Agreement to the extent that a Force Majeure Event or a Regulatory Event caused that failure.

-Each party remains liable for the performance of each obligation, and to comply with and observe each term, of these Supply Terms, which is not affected by the Force Majeure Event or Regulatory Event.
+Each party remains liable for the performance of each obligation, and to comply with and observe each term, of the Agreement, which is not affected by the Force Majeure Event or Regulatory Event.

-The Access Seeker remains liable for all sums payable in respect of each Service provided by the Access Provider during the Force Majeure Event or Regulatory Event which is not affected by the Force Majeure Event or Regulatory Event.
+The Access Seeker remains liable for all sums payable in respect of each Service provided by the Access Provider during the Force Majeure Event or Regulatory Event, which is not affected by the Force Majeure Event or Regulatory Event.